Logo Voyage

 Historical monuments

-Kerala is home to numerous historical monuments that can be found in many cities.
-It hosts the Cherman Perumal Mosque in Kodungallor which is the world's second oldest intact mosque and is home to many rare artifacts.
+Kerala offers numerous historical monuments that can be found in many cities.
+It hosts the Cherman Perumal Mosque in Kodungallor which is the world's second oldest intact mosque and is home to many rare artefacts.
 There are forts in Bekal, Palakkad and Thalassery from the pre-British Raj era that are worth exploring.
-Also of interest are several palaces in the state.
-Most notable are the Hill Palace in Kochi and the Palaces at Sree Padmanabhapuram, 30 km from Thiruvananthapuram.
+The state's most palaces are the Hill Palace in Kochi and the Palaces at Sree Padmanabhapuram, 30 km from Thiruvananthapuram.

 Eco-tourism villages

 Kerala was the first state to formally embrace the eco-tourism concept in South Asia, and has made considerable strides in this respect.
-The Akkalum Tourist Village in Thiruvananthapuram has a floating bridge and beautiful landscaped gardens and many famous statues and sculptures dot the area.
+The Akkalum Tourist Village in Thiruvananthapuram has a floating bridge and beautiful, landscaped gardens and many famous statues and sculptures dot the area.
 Kumbalangi Model Village for Sustainable Tourism near Kochi was a once sleepy fishing village, and now popular visitor attraction with a planned focus on sustainability.
-Thenmala Eco-Tourist Village in Kollam is the first such place in India, with an intense focus on the natural environment.
-It offers numerous exhibits include 27 rare trees, many sculptures, and a large musical fountain.
+Thenmala Eco-Tourist Village in Kollam is the first such place in India and focusses on the natural environment.
+Its numerous exhibits include 27 rare trees, many sculptures, and a large musical fountain.

 Religious attractions

 Kerala is famous for its pilgrimage options.
-Most of the religious sites are deep-rooted with shades of strong myths, legends, and many have long historical tales of more than 1,000 years to tell.
-Finding a temple, church or mosque is not difficult, as houses of worship are present in almost every nook and corner.
+Most of the religious sites are rooted in myths and legends, and many have historical tales of more than 1,000 years to tell.
+Finding a temple, church or mosque is easy, as houses of worship are almost omnipresent.
 Kerala is famous for its religious harmony.
-Keralites are very religious people and religious functions dominate all walks of life.
-This does not mean that those in Kerala are a closed minded people; it's a very open society that accepts respectful debate and discussions about religion.
+Keralites are religious and religious functions dominate all walks of life.
+This does not mean that Keralites are close-minded; it's an open society that accepts respectful debate and discussions about religion.

-Many times one can find Hindu temples, Christian churches, Muslim mosques, and even Jain temples in the same city.
-While in Kerala, take note of the interesting architecture of many Muslim mosques.
-Unlike other parts of India, Islamic Architecture in Kerala is similar to Kerala Temple architecture without much Persian influence.
-However, many new mosques are built in Arab Style due to growing Arab influence in Kerala society.
+There are often Hindu temples, Christian churches, Muslim mosques, and even Jain temples in the same city.
+While in Kerala, note the interesting architecture of many Muslim mosques.
+Unlike other parts of India, Islamic architecture in Kerala resembles Kerala temple architecture without much Persian influence.
+However, many new mosques are built in Arab style due to the growing Arab influence in Kerala society.

-Normally in Kerala, mosques and churches are referred as palli, not masjids as they are called in other parts of India.
+Normally in Kerala, mosques and churches are referred as palli, not masjids as they are elsewhere in India.

 Do